Jolmberg/fn22snesticle/README.md

 without touching the bitmap or the other text strings.

-When creating a new bnr file, the --image option is required but everything else is optional. a2bnr.py will accept any image format that PIL can understand.
+When creating a new bnr file, the --image option is required but everything else is optional. a2bnr.py will accept any image format that pillow can understand.

 ## SNESticle considerations